vamsiramakrishnan/gemini-multitool/README.md

 Author: vamramak@google.com

-This repository contains a react-based starter app for using the [Multimodal Live API](https://ai.google.dev/api/multimodal-live) over a websocket.
-It provides modules for streaming audio playback, recording user media such as from a microphone, webcam or screen capture as well as a unified log view to aid in development of your application.
+This repository contains a React-based starter app for using the [Multimodal Live API](https://ai.google.dev/api/multimodal-live) over a websocket.
+It provides modules for streaming audio playback, recording user media such as from a microphone, webcam, or screen capture, as well as a unified log view to aid in the development of your application.

 [![Multimodal Live API Demo](readme/thumbnail.png)](https://www.youtube.com/watch?v=J_q7JY1XxFE)

 Watch the demo of the Multimodal Live API [here](https://www.youtube.com/watch?v=J_q7JY1XxFE).

-## Usage
+## Getting Started

 To get started, [create a free Gemini API key](https://aistudio.google.com/apikey) and add it to the `.env` file.
 Then: